 Old age won’t stop these women from living a healthier lifestyle.
 They prove that their age, ranging from the mid-60s to the early 80s, is just a number.
 Aside from their passion for dancing and singing, they make it a habit to box in a gym in Cosmo City, Johannesburg.
 They are fondly known as South Africa’s “boxing grannies,” and these women are fighting their way to healthier lives.

-80-year-old Constance Ngubane, one of the many women who come to the gym since the Boxing Gogos (another term for “grandmother” in South Africa) program started in 2014 said that boxing made her feel younger.
+Constance Ngubane, one of the many women who come to the gym since the Boxing Gogos (another term for “grandmother” in South Africa) program started in 2014 said that boxing made her feel younger.
 “My life was on and off, you know — sometimes good, sometimes bad.
-But since I started boxing … I feel young like I’m 16.
-But I’m not 16; I’m 80!”
+But since I started boxing … I feel young like I’m 16.”
+Incredible words from an octogenarian.

 These women consider boxing as a social and physical activity in one, a combination that strengthens the benefits of exercise.
-A research from the Mayo Clinic showed that physical activities that promote social interaction were related to a longer lifespan.
+Research from the Mayo Clinic showed that physical activities that promote social interaction were related to a longer lifespan.

+Mable Makhosi, another granny, has also noticed a significant change in her health in the years since she started boxing in the gym.
+In particular, she has seen improvements in her blood pressure and diabetes.
 “When I come here, I found my sugar can be controlled, even my high blood [pressure].
 When I go to the hospital for a check-up, my doctor [asked] me, ‘What did you do?
 You used to have a problem with diabetes!’
 I said, ‘No, I’ve done my exercise.’
-My doctor told me I’m doing well, and it does help you,”
+My doctor told me I’m doing well, and it does help you.”

 The boxing grannies have been going twice a week to a gym in the suburban area of Johannesburg since 2014.
 Claude Maphosa, one of the visionaries behind this program, has witnessed the grannies transform since the program started.